ptqnhu/8-Week-SQL-Challenge/Case Study #1 - Danny's Dinner/README.md

 - [Entity Relationship Diagram](#entity_relationship_diagram)
 - [Question and Solution](#question_and_solution)

-Please note that all the information about the case study was obtain from the following source: [Case Study #1: Danny's Dinner](https://8weeksqlchallenge.com/case-study-1/)
+Please note that all the information about the case study was obtained from the following source: [Case Study #1: Danny's Dinner](https://8weeksqlchallenge.com/case-study-1/)

 ***
 ## Problem Statement